If you or someone you know is in crisis, dial 988 to reach the Suicide and Crisis Lifeline, which provides 24/7, free, and confidential support.

 Lifestyle Changes for Sleep Apnea and PTSD

-Along with positive airway pressure (PAP) therapy, certain lifestyle changes may help reduce symptoms for both OSA and PTSD.
+Along with PAP therapy, certain lifestyle changes may help reduce symptoms for both OSA and PTSD.

-- Learn about sleep health: Going to sleep and waking up at the same time each day may help you get better quality sleep at night.
+- Create a consistent sleep schedule: Going to sleep and waking up at the same time each day may help you get better quality sleep at night.
 Improving sleep hygiene may decrease sleep disturbances and PTSD symptoms.
-Avoid sleeping on your back since it may aggravate OSA symptoms for some people.
+Avoid sleeping on your back, as it may aggravate OSA symptoms for some people.

 - Relax before bedtime: Create a relaxing sleep environment by turning down the lights and keeping the room quiet at night.
 Practice stress management and relaxation techniques to help decrease PTSD and obstructive sleep apnea symptoms.